Introduction

 Horseshoe

-There is something that happens when you truly confront losing important parts of your life.
+There is something that happens when you truly confront losing all you'd been holding onto.
 I read Pema Chödrön's When Things Fall Apart during this time.
 There are hard and beautiful truths in her book:

 “When we reach our limit… a hardness in us will dissolve."